Musta'arabi Jews: Today

-The Musta'arabim have assimilated into mainstream Sephardic Israeli life and it is unknown how many Israeli Jews of Musta'arabi descent there are.
+The Musta'arabim have assimilated into mainstream Sephardic Israeli life, besides for Margalit Zinati, and it is unknown how many Israeli Jews of Musta'arabi descent there are.
 In America, they follow the general Syrian traditions, and have mainly settled in New York, California, and Washington.

 Syrian Musta'arabi rite

 Old Aleppo rite

 The Aleppo Musta'arabim in Syria originally had a distinct way of worship, set out in a distinct prayer book called Maḥzor Aram Soba.
-This ritual is thought to reflect Eretz Yisrael rather than Babylonian traditions in certain respects, in particular in the prominence of piyyut (see below).
+This ritual is thought to reflect Jerusalmite rather than Babylonian traditions in certain respects, particularly in the prominence of piyyut (see below).
 In a broad sense, it falls within the "Sephardi" rather than the "Ashkenazi" family of rituals, but has resemblances to non-standard Sephardi rites such as the Catalan rather than to the normative Castilian rite.
 It also contains some archaic features which it shares with the Siddur of Saadia Gaon and Maimonides' laws of prayer.

 The following are some of the differences that stand out in the Maḥzor Aram Soba.